A user persona is a semi-fictional character created to represent different customer types that use a company’s products or services.

 Engaging user personas are a holistic view of a persona that gives designers as much as possible to engage with.
 This persona is fleshed out with characteristics ranging from emotions and social background to their psychology.
 Emphasis is put on creating stories that enable the persona to come to life.
 This strategy improves design processes by helping teams genuinely envisage a person, and therefore deliver a better product.

 You need a user personas to help guide any ideation process.
 A persona helps you understand how a user behaves, what they experience, and what their goals are.
 It gives your team an empathy with the end user that helps them focus their efforts.
 In understanding that there are different personas, a business understands different needs and expectations, and how to cater to them.

-Developing user personas gives a point of reference throughout a development cycle, to help ensure that progression aligns with genuine user needs.
-By asking questions such as ‘How would Paul, Sarah, and Amir feel, react, experience or behave with respect to change X feature Y or change Z’ you prioritize empathy with the user over internal business demands or preferences.
+Developing user persona gives a point of reference throughout a development cycle, to help ensure that progression aligns with genuine user needs.
+By asking questions such as "How would Paul, Sarah, and Amir feel, react, experience, or behave with respect to change X feature Y or change Z" you prioritize empathy with the user over internal business demands or preferences.

-The development of personas first began in the early 1990s, when researchers began to discuss varying use of IT systems through concepts of ‘user archetypes’, ‘user models’ or ‘lifestyle snapshots’.
+The development of persona first began in the early 1990s, when researchers began to discuss varying use of IT systems through concepts of "user archetypes", "user models" or "lifestyle snapshots".
 This understanding of cohorts and behavior patterns lead to the creation of a singular profile that would act as a representative of a particular group.